-The routing group's name must be distinct from names of other routing group names, and must be between 1-999 characters.
+The routing group's name must be distinct from names of other routing group names, and must be between 1-255 characters.

-3. Select the use time conditions option to attach a time condition to the Routing Group.
-See Configuring a Time-Based Routing Condition on page 115 for related information on how to attach a time condition to a Routing Rule.
+3. From the drop-down, select the use time conditions option to attach a time condition to the Routing Group.
+See Configuring a Time-Based Routing Condition on page 148 for related information on how to attach a time condition to a Routing Rule.
 You can attach multiple time conditions.
 These conditions will apply to all rules in the group.
-Note that if you attach a time condition to a group, it's indicated visually in the Routing Groups page as follows: